12 Frugal Living Tips for Spring

 Chances are everyone in your house got more than they needed for Christmas, or at least got something that they haven’t used since Boxing Day.
 Why not pass those items onto someone else who will actually use and enjoy them and free up space in your home for the things that bring you the most joy?

-If you can, see if you can make a few dollars by selling some of your unwanted stuff.
-Post on places like Craigslist, Kijiji and local Buy & Sell Facebook pages.
-Or have a garage sale if the weather’s nice enough and you have enough to sell.
+You may even be able to make a few dollars by selling some of your unwanted stuff.
+Facebook Marketplace is a great place to sell unwanted items.
+Or go old-school and have a garage sale if the weather’s nice enough and you have enough to sell!

 Anything you can’t sell, donate.
 Don’t second-guess it.
 If it doesn’t bring you joy and you haven’t used it in months, just get rid of it.
 I know this is easier said than done, but it’s the truth.
 The space and peace of mind you’ll gain from decluttering will be well worth getting rid of some stuff that you may or may not use someday.